NON-STATE ACTORS IN EDUCATION

 Curriculum and education standards: No information was found.

-Teaching profession: According to the Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations (2003), all day-care centres must employ their staff under the Labor Act.
+Teaching profession: According to the 2003 Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations, all day-care centre staff must be employed under the Labor Act.

 Equitable access